What is Autism?

 • Before an event that is likely to trigger a "flight or fight" response.

-E.g. before going into a crowd or an activity with a lot of unexpected or novel stimuli, before washing hair or dinnertime, before going to school.
+E.g. before going into a crowd or an activity with a lot of unexpected or novel stimuli, before dinnertime or washing hair, before going to school.

 When your child is showing poor self-regulation or a "flight or fight" response.